Step-by-step installation instructions are available in the Getting started section.

 echo "$MYRESULTSTRING"

-To support non-standard configurations of external registries, the InitConfiguration resource provides two additional parameters:
+To support non-standard configurations of external registries, InitConfiguration provides two additional parameters:

 Nexus configuration notes

-When interacting with a docker-type repository in Nexus (e.g., using docker pull or docker push), you must specify the address in the format <NEXUS_URL>:<REPOSITORY_PORT>/<PATH>.
+When interacting with a docker-type repository in Nexus (for example, using docker pull or docker push commands), you must specify the address in the following format: <NEXUS_URL>:<REPOSITORY_PORT>/<PATH>.

-Using the URL value from the Nexus repository settings is not supported.
+Using the URL value from the Nexus repository settings is not allowed.

 When using the Nexus repository manager, the following requirements must be met:

-• Set the Maximum metadata age parameter to 0.
+• The Maximum metadata age parameter is set to 0.

 • Access control must be configured: